Below are a few examples of “French places” in New Mexico.

 Clairmont (also called Clermont) was a mining camp as early as 1822.
 It survived until the late 1880s as a supply center for roving prospectors.
 This is now a ghost town.
 At the site of the onetime mining camp beside Copper Creek are two log cabins and a corral.
-As Clermont is a French mining town, it is likely that the name of the New Mexico town is linked to the origins of a French miner from Clermont.
+The name of the New Mexico town might be linked to the origins of a French person from Clermont-Ferrand.

 Clovis (Curry County)

 The origin of the name is controversial and has been attributed to various people.
 Clovis (466-511) was born and deceased in Paris, and was the first Christian king of France.
 Clovis is famous for the “Clovis points”, which are projectile points dating from around 13,500 years ago.
 The first examples were found in Clovis in 1929.